 During sleep, your immune system releases proteins called cytokines, which help fight off infections.

-Lack of sleep, therefore, can weaken your immune system after a TBI.
-According to a study on 164 adults, those who slept fewer that six hours each night were more likely to get sick than those who slept at least six hours.
+Moreover, lack of sleep can weaken your immune system after a TBI.
+According to a study on 164 adults, those who slept fewer than six hours each night were more likely to get sick than those who slept at least six hours.

 - Use natural sleep remedies.
-Herbal tea and melatonin can help relax your mind and get your sleep cycle back on track.
+Herbal teas and melatonin can help relax your mind and get your sleep cycle back on track.

 - Try medications.
 If nothing else works, your doctor can prescribe medications that will help you sleep.
 These should only be used as a last resort though because some drugs cause daytime drowsiness and cognitive problems.

 2. Eat More Antioxidants

-Antioxidants counter the effects of free radicals in your brain and reduce inflammation.
-This improves the communication between your cells, which boosts immune function.
+Antioxidants neutralize the effects of harmful free radicals in the brain, which helps reduce inflammation.
+This improves the communication between your cells, which boosts immune system functions.

 - Red kale